Speech And Language Development Activities For Children With Down Syndrome

 Once I knew where to get started, I put all my time in helping her learn those tongue movements.
 I took her to a speech therapist with very clear objectives, help her say ‘k’ ‘kh’ and ‘g’.

-Carrie Klark’s this video helped me immensely
+Carrie Klark’s video helped me immensely

 It took Aarshia almost three months to be able to say these sounds.
 It wasn’t easy as I had to make an elaborate plan where I also involved the school.
 I knew, working extensively would be difficult on regular school days since she gets too tired.
-So I asked the school to sanction two hour early off for her.
+So I asked the school to sanction two hours early off for her.
 It wasn’t ideal but it did fit in with my objective.
-We went to the speech therapist every alternate day and rest of the days worked at home.
+We went to the speech therapist every alternate day and the rest of the days worked at home.
 It was difficult but was well worth the effort.
-After about a month and half, I could clearly see how good she felt after people around her started to understand her better.
+After about a month and a half, I could clearly see how good she felt after people around her started to understand her better.

 You may also like: 9 Activities To Improve Speech In Children With Down Syndrome